patcadelina/prometheus-wiki/HOWTO-cut-a-new-release.md

 For risky or invasive changes, you might want to cut a pre-release or release candidate.
 The following changes to the above procedures apply:
 * In line with [Semantic Versioning](http://semver.org/), append something like `-rc1` to the version (with the corresponding changes to the tag name, the release name etc.).
 * Tick the _This is a pre-release_ box when drafting the release in the Github UI.
-* Do not point the `stable` branch to your release tag.
 * Still update `CHANGELOG.md`, but when you cut the final release later, merge all the changes from the pre-releases into the one final update.